JAlcocerT/JAlcocerT/content/blog/dev-web-code-JAVASCRIPT.md

 * Vue.js: A progressive framework known for its simplicity and ease of use, suitable for everything from simple UIs to complex SPAs.

+> Example of VueJS SPA: https://github.com/JAlcocerT/serverless-invoices

+> > Also SliDev, PPT as a Code!

 * Svelte: A compiler that transforms your code into small, highly efficient bundles, eliminating the need for a virtual DOM at runtime.

 **Backend (BE) Frameworks**